aboalang/CBQN/src/README.md

 #define NO_RYU       0 // disable usage of Ryu
 #define EACH_FILLS   0 // compute fills for ¨ and ⌜; may be forcibly disabled
 #define SFNS_FILLS   1 // compute fills for structural functions (∾, ≍, etc)
-#define CHECK_VALID  1 // check for valid arguments in places where that would be detrimental to performance
+#define CHECK_VALID  1 // check for argument validity in places where doing so can be significantly detrimental to performance
         // e.g. left argument sortedness of ⍋/⍒, incompatible changes in ⌾, etc
 #define USE_SETJMP   1 // whether setjmp is available & should be used for error catching (makes refcounts leakable)
 #define SEMANTIC_CATCH USE_SETJMP // whether catching should be assumed to be usable for operations which need to semantically change depending on that
 #define SEMANTIC_CATCH_BI SEMANTIC_CATCH // whether ⎊ will catch stuff
+#define TOPLEVEL_GC  1 // whether to attempt toplevel GC between running top-level things

 #define RYU_OPTIMIZE_SIZE 0 // reduce size of Ryu tables at the cost of some performance for number •Repr
-#define FFI_CHECKS   1 // check for valid arguments passed to FFI-d functions
 #define UNSAFE_SIZES 0 // disable safety checks on array length overflows

 // debugging stuff: